M3trajetta/GigaBall/README.md

 ### GigaBall
-Game created using Objective-C and SpriteKit.
+Game created using only Objective-C and SpriteKit.
 Brick break game with power-ups!

 The game features:
 - Game Center
 - Power ups
-- 3 Levels with progressive difficulty and time limit
+- 3 Testing Levels with progressive difficulty and time limit